Effective Date: June 28, 2006

 (2) Ensuring that NASA's audit follow-up processes, management decisions concerning audits, and corrective actions comply with OMB Circular A-50 and all other applicable laws and regulations.

 c.
-The Deputy Director for Mission Support Directorate shall be responsible for, in addition to Officials-in-Charge (OIC) responsibilities, overseeing overall Agency implementation of audit liaison, resolution and follow-up activities, including periodic assessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.
+The Deputy Associate Administrator for Mission Support Directorate shall be responsible for, in addition to Officials-in-Charge (OIC) responsibilities, overseeing overall Agency implementation of audit liaison, resolution and follow-up activities, including periodic assessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.

 (1) Overseeing overall Agency implementation of audit liaison, resolution and follow-up activities, including periodic assessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.